AhmedAhres/whats-on-my-plate/README.md

 ## November 18th:
     - Explore the data available after the cleaning, and analyse the data related to our research questions
-    - Interpreting the preliminary results, and draw hypothesis of why it is the case.
+    - Interpreting the preliminary results, and draw hypothesis related to our research questions.

 ## November 25th:
     - Decide on the focus of our projects from the different research question and analysis of the data done so far.